fnproject/fn/test/fnlb-test-harness/README.md

 - *loops*: number of times to calculate the primes (repeating the count consumes additional CPU without consuming additional memory)

 ## How to use it
-The test harness requires running one or more FN nodes and one instance of fnlb.
+The test harness requires running one or more Fn nodes and one instance of fnlb.
 The list of nodes must be provided both to fnlb and to the test harness because the test harness must call each node directly one time in order to discover the node's container id.

 After it has run, examine the results to see how the requests were distributed across the nodes.
 ### How to run it locally
-Each of the FN nodes needs to connect to the same database.
+Each of the Fn nodes needs to connect to the same database.

 STEP 1: Create a route for the primes function.
 Example:
 ```
 fn apps create primesapp
 fn routes create primesapp /primes jconning/primes:0.0.1
 ```
-STEP 2: Run five FN nodes locally.
+STEP 2: Run five Fn nodes locally.
 Example (runs five nodes in the background using Docker):
 ```
 sudo docker run -d -it --name functions-8082 --privileged -v ${HOME}/data-8082:/app/data -p 8082:8080 -e "DB_URL=postgres://dbUser:dbPassword@dbHost:5432/dbName" fnproject/functions
 sudo docker run -d -it --name functions-8083 --privileged -v ${HOME}/data-8083:/app/data -p 8083:8080 -e "DB_URL=postgres://dbUser:dbPassword@dbHost:5432/dbName" fnproject/functions